 Bumble bees are among the earliest bees of spring, so it won’t be long before beekeepers begin to hear the inevitable questions.
-Honey bee keepers, it seems, are expected to know all the answers, so here’s a short refresher to get you started.
+The public, it seems, expects beekeepers to know all the bumble bee answers, so a short refresher may help.

 Where do bumble bees go in winter?